iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 In this model training CI action, you can use [DVCLive] to send live updates to metrics and plots back to Iterative Studio, without writing them to your Git repository.
-This will help to keep your Git commit history unpolluted, as you can push only the final results of your experiments while being able to view all intermediate results in Studio (in the form of live metrics and plots).
+This will enable you to view all intermediate results in Studio while your experiment is still running.

 This requires a 3-step process: